shopjs/shop.js/README.md

 | renderCurrency | (code&nbsp;string,&nbsp;cents&nbsp;number)&nbsp;&#8209;>&nbsp;string |  **code** is a currency's ISO 4217 code, **cents** is the currency in cents (or lowest unit in the case of zero decimal currencies like JPY), returns a localized value with currency symbol |
 | renderDate | (date time,&nbsp;format string)&nbsp;&#8209;>&nbsp;string | refer to moment(...).format(...) documentation [here](http://momentjs.com/docs/#/parsing/string-format/)

 ### cart ###
-Cart renders cart items and promotional code.
+Cart renders cart items and handles the processing of promotional codes.

 ###### Data Fields ######
 | Field | Type | Notes |